BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/Regional Bike Network Summaries/README.md

 In 2009, how many miles are in the Regional Bike Network?
 How much of the Regional Bike Network has been built since 2009?
 How many miles are in the San Francisco Bay Trail Network?
-How many miles are in both the SF Bay Trail and Regional Bike Network?
+How many miles of the SF Bay Trail are in the Regional Bike Network?
-In 2018, how many miles are in the Regional Bike Network?

 Mapping support will summarize the provided bike network datasets obtained from CMAs in late 2018.